 Anyone who is looking to add a power rack to their home gym that is attractive and promises to offer safety and security should give this power rack a look over.

 It is equipped with one inch round solid steel safety pins, it has 28 holes that are 2 inches apart for adjustment, and it is made of heavy-duty 12 gauge steel with the capacity to hold 700 pounds.

-This high-quality power rack promises to be the most important part of your home gym.
+This high-quality cage promises to be the most important part of your home gym.
 This rack has been designed to make your home workouts secure and safe.

 The rack itself is 83 inches high and has an inside working space of 26 inches from the rear.
 A chin up bar that is 1 ¼ inches in diameter and 44 inches wide make it possible for you to do all of those exotic pull-ups and chin-ups your workout demands.